 - you can give children liquid paracetamol

-- rest and drink enough fluids so you pass pale urine regularly during the day, especially during hot weather
+- rest and drink enough fluids so you pass pale urine regularly during the day

 - offer advice on things that can help you get better